IvanOkh/Volunteer-Management-System-Frontend/project-tasks.md

 •	Resolve multiple issues and error messages on Dog Application Form.
 Make sure submission is correct.

 ### ADMIN-SIDE:
+•	Convert Bootstrap tables to Material to enable sorting algorithms.

 •	Combine all applications tabs under one “arrowdown” [COMPLETED] - Albert